 High concentrations of faecal indicator bacteria, in particular enterococci, were recorded in the grab samples (Table 11).
 The discharge of domestic wastes in the dairy wastewater itself is specifically prohibited, and this condition was complied with.
-It is not unusual for high numbers of faecal indicator bacteria to be found in
+It is not unusual for high numbers of faecal indicator bacteria to be found in dairy factory wastewater in the absence of domestic wastes, as has been found elsewhere in the country e.g. at Clandeboye and Westland Milk Hokitika (Palliser et al., 2013 and referenced therein).
+In most grab samples, enterococci counts were significantly higher than those for E. coli.
+Enterococci are more tolerant of extreme growth conditions than faecal coliforms (including E. coli), with the high temperatures and variable pH occurring in the wastewater potentially depressing the growth of the latter (Palliser et al., 2013).

-The three parameters with consent limits (that are applicable to the 24 hour time-proportioned composite samples); SS, COD and fat (O&G), remained well below those limits in all ten grab samples collected during the year with the exception of one O&G result (870 g/m3).
+The three parameters with consent limits (that are applicable to the 24 hour time-proportioned composite samples); SS, COD and fat (O&G), remained well below those limits in all grab samples collected during the year.
 As is often seen in the grab samples, wastewater pH levels fluctuated about the historical median during the monitoring period.
-With the exception of the high fat level in April, all of the results from samples collected during the year were within the range of previous results.
+With the exception of a new minimum for COD, the results from samples collected during the year were within the range of previous results.

-2.2.4.3 Discharge inter-laboratory comparisons
+2.1.4.3 Discharge inter-laboratory comparisons

-An inter-laboratory comparison was performed on three occasions during the 2020-2021 monitoring period on the 24 hour time-proportioned samples taken from the wastewater discharge.
+An inter-laboratory comparison was performed on three occasions during the 2022-2023 monitoring period on the 24 hour time-proportioned samples taken from the wastewater discharge.
 The results obtained by both laboratories are presented in Table 12.